Club Management & Leadership Goals

 - Community service (Jim Yanoschik, director)

-A director of administration, Bob Bodemer, oversees many of the club services, like meetings management, programs, member fellowship and the myriad other things that make a club go.
+A director of administration, Dawn Layton, oversees many of the club services, like meetings management, programs, member fellowship and the myriad other things that make a club go.

-The director of membership, Mike Shirley, leads the club’s efforts to recruit, activate and retain the club’s most valuable asset — you, the Rotarian.
+The director of membership, John Brown, leads the club’s efforts to recruit, activate and retain the club’s most valuable asset — you, the Rotarian.

-To share the news of all we do with both the members and the world around us, the club’s director of public relations, Jacqui Dobens, handles communication activities, including member commuication, the web site and media relations.
+To share the news of all we do with both the members and the world around us, the club’s director of public relations, Linda Dozier, handles communication activities, including member communication, the web site and media relations.

 The club’s reach extends well beyond Murrieta’s boundaries, and that results in large measure from involvement with Rotary International’s Foundation.
-The club’s own foundation director, Anne Young, encourages membership giving to the international foundation as well as to Murrieta’s own Permanent Fund, an endowment the club is building to exist in perpetuity, with interest earnings being used to support annual club programs.
+The club’s own foundation director, Saomorn Pang, encourages membership giving to the international foundation as well as to Murrieta’s own Permanent Fund, an endowment the club is building to exist in perpetuity, with interest earnings being used to support annual club programs.